brarbrb/Computer-Vision-Leg-Suturingg/README.md

 `surgical.yaml`: Defines training/validation data paths and class labels for YOLOv9 models

-`pseudo.yaml`, `pseudo_ood.yaml`: Defines data path for semi-supervised training (first for In Distribution videos and in the next step for out of distribution video)
+`copied_data.yaml`: Defines data path for semi-supervised training (first for In Distribution videos and in the next step for out of distribution video)

-`custom_aug.yaml`: Custom augmentation strategies create new files, so we needed to change the configurations

 *Note*: In distribution means videos from the same settings (surgery, video, room etc) as the training dataset was from out of distribution (videos that have slightly different settings)